aldrinjenson/memoraide/README.md

 ## Abstract

-People sufferring from alzheimers or other memory realted issues often face a wide varient of problems like:
+People suffering from alzheimers or other memory related issues often face a wide variety of problems like:

 1. Forgetting about medicine reminders:
    1. What medicine to have